Week 1: March 29/31, 6 – 9p.m., ET

 The program will begin each day with an opening by the Program Director to introduce the topics and speakers for the evening and will conclude with an overview of the evening’s curriculum and work to be completed before the next day.

-The program schedule is a draft.
 All program participants will have access to a detailed schedule with program speaker and staff information.

 Student participants will engage with experienced professionals in the environmental field through live, interactive speaking events throughout the program.
 Students are encouraged to ask questions and get the information they want to better understand dynamic environmental topics.